antitree/keyctl-unmask/README.md

 ## Pre-Emptive Responses To Potential Questions/Comments

 **What's you're deal with Florida?**
 IDK, just not feeling like a fan lately.
+Wear a fucking mask.

 **Yeah but the Docker seccomp profile takes care of this.**